Department of Transportation/Substance Abuse Professional Evaluations

 When an employee test positive for drugs and/or alcohol the employer or the employee can contact Jamika at 678-826-9114 to schedule an initial appointment.

 SAP services are currently offered on a fee for service schedule.
 The fee for each SAP evaluation is $500.00.
 This includes the evaluation, referral to treatment and/or education, case management and a follow up evaluation.
 Your employer may cover SAP services under their Employee Assistance Program (EAP).
 Typically, SAP services are not reimbursed under health care insurance.
 It is the employee responsibility to confirm coverage and benefits prior to initiating services.
-20% ($100) of the total cost ($500) is required to schedule the initial appointment.
-If the employee keeps the initial appointment, the $100 will be used towards the total cost of the evaluation.
-The remaining $400 is due when the employee attends the initial appointment.
-If the employee fails to keep the initial appointment the $100 is nonrefundable.
+Half ($250.00) of the total cost ($500.00) is required to schedule the initial appointment.
+If the employee keeps the initial appointment, the $250.00 will be used towards the total cost of the evaluation.
+The remaining $250.00 is due when the employee attends the initial appointment.
+Payments are nonrefundable.
+If the employee fails to keep the initial appointment he/she will have 3 business days to reschedule.

 Once the employee begins the process with one SAP, he/she must stay with that SAP throughout the process.